schlessinger-lab/pyvol/README.md

 # PyVOL

-PyVOL is a python library for identifying protein binding pockets, partitioning them into sub-pockets, and calculating their volumes.
-While PyVOL can be used to identify new binding pockets, there are many algorithms that have been optimized for that task.
-PyVOL is intended to be used to describe features of known binding pockets.
-PyVOL can be run as a PyMOL plugin, as an imported python library, or as a commandline program.
-Visualization of results is exclusively supported through PyMOL.
+PyVOL is a python library packaged into a PyMOL GUI for identifying protein binding pockets, partitioning them into sub-pockets, and calculating their volumes.
+PyVOL can be run as a PyMOL plugin through its GUI or the PyMOL prompt, as an imported python library, or as a commandline program.
+Visualization of results is exclusively supported through PyMOL though exported surfaces are compatible with all standard 3D geometry viewers.

-While the API is not guaranteed to be stable at this point, it is unlikely to change.

 ## Basic PyMOL Installation
 PyVOL can be installed into PyMOL by using the plugin manager to install the zip file downloaded from:
 ```bash
 https://github.com/rhs2132/pyvol/blob/master/pyvol_plugin.zip
 ```
-This adds a menu option under plugins "Install PyVOL."
-Clicking this and selecting install will download PyVOL and all its dependencies.
-On MacOS and Linux, this should be a complete installation.
-Windows currently requires independent installation of MSMS.
-PyVOL will be available to run once PyMOL is restarted.
+This adds a menu option under plugins called "PyVOL."
+Opening this menu will launch the PyVOL GUI.
+The third tab manages the installation and update of the PyVOL backend.
+Simply clicking "Install PyVOL" will use pip to install the code and all dependencies.
+However, installation of MSMS is unavailable through this path.
+On MacOS and Linux, MSMS is subsequently installed using conda.
+However, Windows requires independent installation as described below.

 ## Basic Manual Installation
 PyVOL minimally requires biopython, msms, numpy, pandas, scipy, scikit-learn, and trimesh in order to run.
 PyVOL is available for manual installation from github or from PyPI.
 ```bash
 pip install bio-pyvol
 ```

-MSMS must be installed separately.
-The bioconda channel provides a version for Linux and OSX:
+## Manual MSMS Installation
+MSMS can be installed on MacOS and Linux using the bioconda channel:
 ```bash
 conda install -c bioconda msms